How is the multiplayer score calculated?

 You can see how this system is fairer.
 Someone can’t accumulate score by playing only with other lower-ranked players.
 Also, scores don’t grow indefinitely, they tend to stabilize after a number of matches.
 Therefore, the best way to increase your score is to play (and win) against someone with similar score.

 where S’A is Player’s A new score, SA is Player’s A old score, SB is Player’s B old score and R is the the game result: 1 for Player A winning, 0.5 for a draw or 0 for Player A losing.

-Compared the FIDE’s Elo formula, we use different factors.
-20 instead of 15 so players get more points for each win and 700 instead of 400.
-So players get at least one point even when playing against weaker opponents.
+Compared to FIDE’s formula, we use different factors: 20 instead of 15 so players get more points for each win and 700 instead of 400 so players get at least one point even when playing against weaker opponents.